-If you work for a nonprofit, you know that fundraising can’t wait in this climate—the populations you serve are more vulnerable than ever.
-But with cancelled in-person events and an unfolding global recession, you might be wondering how you can meet your Giving Tuesday and end-of-year fundraising goals.
+If you work for a non-profit, you know that fundraising can’t wait—and the populations you serve are more vulnerable than ever.
+But with in-person events still limited, you might be wondering how you can meet your Giving Tuesday and end-of-year fundraising goals.

 Don't overlook your volunteers and activists as a source of contributions as 2021 draws to a close.
-Your volunteers already believe in the importance of your cause, and more importantly, they want to help.
+Your volunteers already believe in the importance of your cause, and more importantly: they want to help.

 Each of your volunteers has a network of people—friends, family, coworkers.
 By giving them the right tools and support, you can empower them to fundraise on your behalf.
 Peer-to-peer fundraisers raise four to six times more than what the average donor would give individually.
 This presents an opportunity to engage your volunteers more deeply and bring in new supporters for your organization.

-In response to the unprecedented need caused by COVID-19, May 5 is being designated as a new global day of giving, #GivingTuesdayNow.
-Whether for this upcoming Tuesday or for your organization’s next fundraising effort, here are five steps you can take to mobilize your volunteers and raise precious dollars for your cause.
+Whether for this upcoming Tuesday, November 30th, or for your organization’s next fundraising effort, here are five steps you can take to mobilize your volunteers and raise precious dollars for your cause.

 1. Recognize what your volunteers have already helped you accomplish

-Your volunteers are a powerful asset for your organization, so remind them of that.
-Through Mobilize’s messaging feature, you might send a message like the following:
+Your volunteers are a powerful asset for your organization, so remind them of all they've helped achieve.
+Through Mobilize’s messaging features, you might send a message like the following:

 First of all, thank you so much for being such an amazing volunteer.
 With your help, we’ve been able to complete over 4,983 calls to at-risk seniors across the state to ensure that they have access to essential services while self-isolating and social distancing.